 |Closed caption decoders||Interpreter|

-Appendix C for a link to AT in the IEP Resources
+Appendix C for a link to AT Professional Development for IEP Resources

 There is truly no wrong way to record AT in the IEP.
 The most important point is to capture the process the team plans to pursue or is currently pursuing and record pertinent information related to the student’s needs and use of AT.